calledit/x86_x64_function_tracer/README.md

 # Stereo injection
-Many stereo injection plugins for games does alternative frame rendering that is they dont alter the games render code.
-The mods simply move the camera every other frame aand sends every other frame to each eye.
+Many stereo injection plugins for games does alternative frame rendering; that is they don't alter the games render code.
+The mods simply move the camera every other frame and sends every other frame to each eye.
-This causes almost instant nausea and is a horible experience it is better to simply not have stere at all.
-Headtracking is 80% of the experience so if you can manage that it is often enogh.
+This causes almost instant nausea and is a horrible experience.
+It is better to simply not have stereoHead tracking at all.
+Head tracking is 80% of the experience so if you can manage that it is often enough.

-The beter way is to acctaully render the game twice.
+The beter way is to actually render the game twice.
 This can be done in two ways.
 * Traditional Rendering:
 In a basic setup, you’d indeed update the view/projection matrices for each eye and issue separate draw calls.
 This means the scene is rendered twice—once for each eye.
 * Single-Pass Stereo (Multi-View Rendering):
 With advanced techniques, you can leverage multiple viewports along with instancing.
 In single-pass stereo, you submit your geometry once and use the GPU to transform it twice (or more) for each eye, each using a different viewport and camera matrix.
 This reduces CPU overhead by avoiding multiple draw calls even though conceptually, two different views are being produced.

-Both generate the same image but **Single-Pass Stereo** is more efficent so will in theory allow for higher FPS.
-But it can also be allot harder to patch in since you need to modify shader code aswell as the normal game code. **Traditional Rendering** may be easy to pull of depending on how the games rendering works.
+Both generate the same image but **Single-Pass Stereo** is more efficient so will in theory allow for higher FPS.
+But it can also be allot harder to patch in since you need to modify shader code as well as the normal game code. **Traditional Rendering** may be easy to pull off depending argumentson how the games rendering works.
 If you are lucky like in the example dx11 file in [example_simple_dx11_render.cpp](example_simple_dx11_render.cpp) you have a clean render function all you need to do is find it, change the camera matrix and run the function an extra time on each loop.
 If you are not able to do that you need to capture all DX11 calls.
 Then either save their buffers and argumensts then run them again or copy all the arguments and buffers and simultaneously run them in a different dx11 instance.